-- He becomes an officer or employee of APwhere he is such member of the board of directors/trustees, or becomes any of the persons enumerated under Disqualification for Directors of this Corporate Governance Manual; - ii.
-His beneficial security ownership exceeds two percent (2%) of the outstanding capital stock of APwhere he is such a director, and; - iii.
+- ii.
+His beneficial security ownership exceeds two percent (2%) of the outstanding capital stock of AP where he is such a director, and; - iii.
 Such other disqualifications which this Manual of Governance provides. - c.
 Term Limits of Independent Director: 14 - i.
 An Independent Director shall serve for a maximum cumulative term of nine (9) years. - ii.
-An Independent Director who served the maximum period shall be perpetually barred from any re-election in the company but may continue therein as a non-independent director. - iii.
+An Independent Director who served the maximum period shall be perpetually barred from any re-election in the company but may continue therein as a nonindependent director. - iii.
 However, if the company desires to continue the services of an Independent Director who had already served his/her maximum term limit, said Independent Director, as an exception, may still continue to act as such provided that the company submits to the Insurance Commission a formal written justification and must, in addition thereto, acquire the majority of the shareholders' approval during the annual meeting.